Banno/banno-powerons/odt-opt-in/V2/ODT Opt-in V2 JSON Contract.md

       }
     ],
     "terms": [
-      "1-This is test verbiage3.
+      "1-This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage.
-This is test verbiage.", "2-This is test verbiage3.
+This is test verbiage.", "2-This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage."
     ],
     "feeDisclosure": [
-      "1-This is test verbiage3.
+      "1-This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage.
-This is test verbiage.", "2-This is test verbiage3.
+This is test verbiage.", "2-This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage."
     ],
     "revocationInstructions": [
-      "1-This is test verbiage3.
+      "1-This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage.
-This is test verbiage.", "2-This is test verbiage3.
+This is test verbiage.", "2-This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage.
 This is test verbiage."
     ],
     "servicesInstructions": [
       "Check the box for an account to opt-in to overdraft services.
 Un-check the box for an",